 Think about what is most important to you, the scientific aspect or the conservation and cultural aspects.
 Some projects have strong research programs and nicer facilities but may offer less interaction with local residents and receive large numbers of volunteers.
 Smaller community-based turtle projects may not have as strong of a research program or facilities but need help more than other projects and can offer homestays with local families.
 More established programs tend to be more expensive.
 Also, do you want to be near a town where you can hang out on days off or an isolated beach far from civilization?

 I often get asked how much volunteering helps the turtles.
 The answer is – a lot!
 Unlike some volunteer programs, that are set up more for the volunteer than the local organizations, turtle projects need a lot of help from volunteers walking long stretches of beaches for hours each evening.
 In addition, the income from volunteer programs generates a large portion of the budget for some of these projects; they wouldn’t have the funds to continue without them.
 Perhaps most importantly, volunteers coming to communities to spend their time and money help to convince local residents that turtles are more valuable alive than dead.
 I’ve seen first-hand the change that can take place in a town once volunteers start arriving.
 That may be the most satisfying part of the whole experience; bonding with people of different backgrounds over the hard work of bringing endangered species back from the brink.

 About the Author

 Cuba has a great diversity of endemic wildlife species, particularly when it comes to birds, reptiles, and marine life.
 Here are some of Cuba’s best wildlife destinations.

-From cultural experiences to adventure and going off the beaten path, local Nomad Rosie lets us in on all the secrets Panama has to offer.
+From cultural experiences to adventures in little-known jungles, local Nomad Rosie lets us in on all the secrets Panama has to offer.